nicky-nym/nicky-nym.github.io/pages/cities.md

       * Some people may choose not to own their own vehicles, and instead use vehicle rental services such as Mobike, Lime, Motivate, or JUMP Bikes.
       * Some people may choose to travel in pedicabs or other small vehicles that have a human driver or are self-driving.
     * Innovation is NOT REQUIRED
-      * A kinematic city could be built today using off-the-shelf bikes and other vehicles purchased from amazon.com.
+      * An Impossible City could be built today using off-the-shelf bikes and other vehicles purchased from amazon.com.
-    * Innovation IS POSSIBLE &mdash; a kinematic city can incorporate new products as they emerge on the market, such as
+    * Innovation IS POSSIBLE &mdash; an Impossible City can incorporate new products as they emerge on the market, such as
       * new models of electric bikes, scooters, etc.
       * scooters and bicycles that can autonomously reposition themselves from where they are left to where they are needed.
 (Companies like Tortoise and Uber are working on autonomous scooters.[^dickey])
       * small vehicles that are fully self-driving, like self-driving wheelchairs, go-karts, or other single-person vehicles